mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 Login to [GitHub](https://github.com/).
 If you do not already have an account then you'll need to review their terms of service and create one.

-The shell output below adds a user site to be hosted on [GitHub Pages](https://pages.github.com/) named "username.github.io".
+Add a user site to be hosted on [GitHub Pages](https://pages.github.com/) named "username.github.io" **where "username" exactly matches your GitHub username**.
 Start with a basic [hello world](https://guides.github.com/activities/hello-world) site consisting of a README.md and an index.html page.
-You could commit the code to into Git version control on your "master" (default) branch which will automatically be published.
+When the code is commited and pushed into Git version control on the "master" branch it will be published automatically.

 ## Example command log

-There is nothing new here, the links in the method above should give you all the latest detailed up-to-date information on how to do this!
+The method above should give you all the latest detailed up-to-date information on how to do this.
 But the shell output below logs an example approach for creating a public (open source) user site.

 {% highlight shell %}